yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 If you experienced random crashes in `Xenoblade Chronicles` games, `Luigi’s Mansion 3`, `Bayonetta 3`, among others, you might now know why.

 So, how can this be solved?
 “Simple!”
 Let’s just give the host and guest compute pipelines their own {{< gh-hovercard "10222" "queues." >}}
-Having this information in separate queues keeps data integrity, greatly improving stability.
+Having this information in separate queues fixes the data integrity issues, greatly improving stability.

-Newcomer [danilaml](https://github.com/danilaml) identified a {{< gh-hovercard "10254" "missing write bit flag" >}} in the header responsible for decoding h.264 videos.
+Newcomer [danilaml](https://github.com/danilaml) identified a {{< gh-hovercard "10254" "missing bitflag" >}} in the header responsible for decoding H.264 videos.
 This fixes video rendering for `Layton's Mysterious Journey: Katrielle and the Millionaires' Conspiracy`.

 {{< imgs
 	"./layton.png| Games are boring without their cutscenes, right?
 (Layton's Mysterious Journey: Katrielle and the Millionaires)"
   >}}

-Not stopping there, danilaml also added support for deinterlaced video playback by using the {{< gh-hovercard "10283" "yadif filter" >}} included with [FFmpeg](https://ffmpeg.org/), fixing the playback performance of the game’s videos.
+Not stopping there, danilaml also added support for deinterlaced video playback by using the {{< gh-hovercard "10283" "yadif filter" >}} included with [FFmpeg](https://ffmpeg.org/), fixing rendering of the game’s videos.
 Thank you!

 Intel’s Linux Mesa Vulkan driver, ANV, broke the `VK_KHR_push_descriptor` extension with version 22.3.0 and later, causing several games to fail to boot.